datawire/teletun/README.md

    `/etc/resolv.conf`.
 This is terminated by a null-byte.
  - client: dials server on UDP+DTLS, using the given certs
  - client and server send raw L3 packets back and forth over that UDP+DTLS connection.
-There is no signalling to indicate packet type; Linux and XNU are both smart enough to guess.
+There is no signalling to indicate which L3 protocol a packet is; Linux is smart enough to guess, and we are smart enough to guess on macOS.
  - Though the TCP+TLS connection is no longer used to exchange data, it is kept alive.
 The client or server may disconnect by closing the connection.